mr-ravin/lambda_psi_neuron_field_experiment/README.md

-# Lambda-Psi Neuron Field Layer Experiment
+# Lambda-Psi Neuron Field Experiment

 This repository contains the experimental code for evaluating Lambda-Psi Neuron Fields with both traditional affine neurons and APTx Neurons across classification and regression benchmarks.